-Book | Show: Leigh Bardugo’s Six of Crows, Crooked Kingdom and Netflix’s Shadow and Bone season one
+Book | Show: Leigh Bardugo’s Six of Crows, Crooked Kingdom, and Netflix’s Shadow and Bone

 “She was not a lynx or a spider or even the Wraith.
-She was Inej Ghafa, and her future was waiting above” (Six of Crows).
+She was Inej Ghafa, and her future was waiting above.”Six of Crows

-Inej is courageous, confident in her abilities, and yet, at the end of the day, she is just a girl who isn’t entirely certain of everything.
+Inej Ghafa is courageous and confident in her abilities, yet, at the end of the day, she is just a girl who isn’t entirely certain of everything.
 Fourteen knives named after Saints to protect her and steadfast in her beliefs, but human and vulnerable and so unbearably kind.
 At the end of the day, she is just a girl searching for freedom—one careful, spider-like step at a time.

 Knives for Flowers and Moonlight in Her Eyes

 “The problem was that Inej was no longer certain what she was aiming for.
 When she’d been little, it had been easy—a smile from her father, the tightrope raised another foot, orange cakes wrapped in white paper.
 Then it had been getting free of Tante Heleen and the Menagerie, and after that, surviving each day, getting a little stronger with every morning.
-Now she didn’t know what she wanted.”
+Now she didn’t know what she wanted.”Six of Crows

-Inej might not have a had a boy give her flowers, but Kaz Brekker instead understood that she could not belong to anyone, she had to be free, and in her freedom, she had to have means of protecting herself.
-And so she is given knives along with the agency she needs most after the life she has lived.
+Inej might not have a boy who gives her flowers, but Kaz Brekker understands that she cannot belong to anyone, she has to be free, and in her freedom, she has to have the means to protect herself.
+And so, he gives her knives along with the agency she needs most after the life she has lived.
 He gives her the safe space to explore city ledges, creaks, and corners to make discoveries—anything, everything, to excavate the depths of her being and desires; flowers or knives, whatever the choice may be, it is entirely hers.

 “But what about the rest of us?
 What about the nobodies and the nothings, the invisible girls?
 We learn to hold our heads as if we wear crowns.
 We learn to wring magic from the ordinary.
 That was how you survived when you weren’t chosen, when there was no royal blood in your veins.
-When the world owed you nothing, you demanded something of it anyway” (Crooked Kingdom).
+When the world owed you nothing, you demanded something of it anyway.”Crooked Kingdom

-The Unwavering Faith
+Inej Ghafa and The Unwavering Faith

-“She’d kept her faith, her goodness, even when the world tried to take it from her with greedy hands” (Crooked Kingdom).
+“She’d kept her faith, her goodness, even when the world tried to take it from her with greedy hands.”Crooked Kingdom

 My friend and incredible writer Lizzie from Fangirlish got to chat with the cast earlier this and spoke about Inej’s faith to great detail with Amita Suman, which I believed to be crucial for this deep dive.